-Those registered with Euroclear as shareholders in Björn Borg on the record date for the share split, which is 21 May 2015, are entitled to redemption shares.
+Those registered in the share register maintained by Euroclear as shareholders in Björn Borg on the record date for the share split, which is 30 May 2016, are entitled to redemption shares.
 Each Björn Borg share is split into two shares, of which one will be named redemption share in the Euroclear system.
-Each redemption share will be automatically redeemed for a cash payment of SEK 1.50.
+The redemption shares entitles to an automatical redemption of a cash payment of SEK 2.00.